VieVaWaldi/PoliticalDespairTwitter/README.md

 # Political Despair Twitter

+## presentation

+- monday
+- 20 minutes, 5 min for each plus questions
+- more is worse than less
+- LIBRARY JOHANNES

 ## Get data

 Library to get more from the API, more tweets and with a larger time line -> Optimized-Modified-GetOldTweets3-OMGOT